Assisted voluntary return provides the opportunity to start a new life in the home country

 Foreign nationals residing in Finland illegally and without a permit – of the kind issued when granted asylum, for example – are removed from the country.
 The goal is to arrange their voluntary return within the set time limit.

 Depending on the situation, return may be secured by escorting the person concerned to the destination.
 Larger groups can also be returned on chartered aircraft or return flights coordinated by Frontex, the European Border and Coast Guard Agency.
-International comparisons show that returns from Finland are performed in an effective manner.
 Returns of foreign nationals are carried out by the police.